Problem Pictures

-This page answers your questions and gives details of support for the CD-ROMs.
-Section (1) relates to both CD-ROMs, section (2) is just about the Problem Pictures CD-ROM, and section (3) is about the Problem Pictures Themes CD-ROM.
+This page answers your questions and gives details of support for the Problem Pictures resources Section (A) provides general support, section (B) is just about Problem Pictures (1), section (C) is just about Problem Pictures Themes (2), and section (D) is about Problem Pictures Numbers (3).

 How can I obtain technical support?

-If you have problems using the CD-ROMs please first check the questions and answers on this page.
+If you have problems using the CD-ROMs or downloadable resources please first check the questions and answers on this page.
 If you cannot find an answer here, send an email to support@problempictures.co.uk giving full details.
-We regret we cannot offer any advice about installing the CD-ROMs on a network.

-Problem Pictures has 184 photographs and Problem Pictures Themes has 300 photographs.
-The photographs on the two CD-ROMs are different apart from five pictures which are duplicated.
-The two collections are similar in approach but, as its name suggests, Problem Pictures Themes has a larger proportion of pictures grouped into themes or topics.
+Problem Pictures has 184 photographs, Problem Pictures Themes has more than 300 photographs and Problem Pictures Numbers has more than 600 photographs.
+The three collections are similar in approach but, as its name suggests, Problem Pictures Themes has a larger proportion of pictures grouped into themes or topics.
+Problem Pictures Numbers has a wide mixture of pictures and also includes a section about the integers from 0 to 220.

-If you want to order only one of the discs, it is suggested that you begin with the Problem Pictures disc.
+If you want to order only one of the resources, we suggest you begin with Problem Pictures (1).
 However, if your interest is in superimposing graphs on photographs go for Problem Pictures Themes.

 I am a teacher with a single user copy.
 May I use it in my classroom?

-Can I use the disc to make my own worksheets and acetates?
+Can I use the resources to make my own worksheets and acetates?

 Teachers will find it easy to use the photographs and text to make their own display material, worksheets and acetates.
 A teacher who purchases a single user copy may reproduce material from the disc for use in his or her classroom.
 A site licence allows use throughout the school or college.

-The photographs are stored on the discs as 1365 x 1024 jpeg files which can be imported into a wide range of software and printed.
+The photographs are supplied as 1365 × 1024 jpeg files which can be imported into a wide range of software and printed.
 On A4 paper these give a resolution of 123 pixels/inch, and on A3 paper, 87 pixels/inch.

 How can I upgrade from a single user copy to a site licence?